LEGAL · HIPAA

 4. Right to Confidential Communications

-You may request that we communicate with you in a certain way or at a certain location, such as by email only, text only, or alternate mailing address.
+You may request that we communicate with you in a particular way or at a particular location, such as by email only, text only, alternate phone number, or alternate mailing address.
+We will accommodate reasonable requests.

 5. Right to an Accounting of Disclosures